citizenlabsgr/website/README.md

 **Production**
 * Production build for our website is being done by Travis.
-* After change, create Pull Request instead of bulding site locally and uploading.
+* After change, create Pull Request instead of building site locally and uploading.
 * Once Pull Request is committed Travis will create the build and update website.

 **Slack:** #cl-website